sgkit-dev/sgkit/docs/user_guide.rst

 The :func:`sgkit.io.plink.write_plink` and :func:`sgkit.io.plink.zarr_to_plink`
 functions convert sgkit's Xarray data representation to PLINK.

-VCF
----

-The :func:`sgkit.io.vcf.vcf_to_zarr` function converts one or more VCF files to Zarr files stored in sgkit's Xarray data representation, which can then be opened as a :class:`xarray.Dataset`.

-The :func:`sgkit.io.vcf.write_vcf` and :func:`sgkit.io.vcf.zarr_to_vcf` functions
-convert sgkit's Xarray data representation to VCF.

-See :ref:`vcf` for installation instructions, and details on using VCF in sgkit.

 Working with cloud-native data
 ------------------------------

-TODO: Show how to read/write Zarr (and VCF?) data in cloud storage
+TODO: Show how to read/write Zarr data in cloud storage

 Datasets